hashmapinc/nifi-simulator-bundle/README.md

     [INFO] Final Memory: 20M/377M
     [INFO] ------------------------------------------------------------------------

-Navigate to the *nifi-simulator-bundle-nar/target* directory and copy the nifi-simulator-bundle-nar-1.0-SNAPSHOT.nar file to the Apache Nifi */lib* folder.
+Navigate to the *nifi-simulator-bundle-nar/target* directory and copy the nifi-simulator-bundle-nar-1.0-SNAPSHOT.nar file to the Apache NiFi */lib* folder.

-Restart Nifi.
+Restart NiFi.